 How to Make Buffalo Chicken Soup

 This soup comes together quickly on the stovetop for a quick weeknight meal.
-You’ll need about 30 minutes from start to finish.
+You’ll need about 30 minutes from start to finish to make Buffalo chicken wing soup.

 - Sauté vegetables.
 Heat some olive oil in a large pot.
 Add the carrots, celery, and onions and sauté until tender.